MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 Windows Subsystem for Linux has no installed distributions.
 You can resolve this by installing a distribution with the instructions below: Use 'wsl.exe --list --online' to list available distributions and 'wsl.exe --install <Distro>' to install.
 ```

-If yes, Your output just means WSL is installed and set to use WSL 2, but you haven’t installed a Linux distro yet.
+If yes, your output just means WSL is installed and set to use WSL 2, but you haven’t installed a Linux distro yet.
 That’s normal.
 Next steps below will finish it and get Docker Desktop working.

-If you got the right versions shown then you may proceed directly to **Step 3**.
+If you got the right versions shown, then you may proceed directly to **Step 3**.

 ### **Step 2(b) - Install a Linux distro (Ubuntu) for WSL**